16 Facts: Violence Against Women

-UN regional data shows 15 per cent to 68 per cent of women across the region have reported experiencing physical and/or sexual partner violence in their lifetime.
+UN regional data shows 15% – 68% of women across the region have reported experiencing physical and/or sexual partner violence in their lifetime.

-In Papua New Guinea, more than two thirds of women have experienced family violence.
+4. In Papua New Guinea, more than two-thirds of women have experienced family violence.

-Gender based violence has reached pandemic levels in Papua New Guinea.
-In some parts of the country, 80 per cent of men admit they have been responsible for sexual violence against their partner.
+In some parts of the country, 80% of men admit they have been responsible for sexual violence against their partner.

-Worldwide, up to 50 per cent of sexual assaults are committed against girls under 16.
+Up to 50% of sexual assaults worldwide are committed against girls under 16.

 In order to eliminate this violence, the attitudes of men need to change.
 A great example of this is the work of one of our partners, the Nazareth Centre for Rehabilitation, which is based in the Autonomous Region of Bougainville, Papua New Guinea.
 The team run programs for male advocates who reinforce the work of women in pushing for gender equality, elimination of violence and respectful relationships.

-The root cause of violence against women is gender inequality
+8. The root cause of violence against women is gender inequality.

-Violence against women is a barrier to women’s leadership
+9. Violence against women is a barrier to women’s leadership.

 Currently, 49 countries have no laws that protect women from family violence.

-In the majority of countries with available data, less than 40 per cent of the women who experience violence seek help of any sort.
+12. In the majority of countries with available data, less than 40% of the women who experience violence seek help of any sort.

 Among women who do seek help, most look to family and friends and very few look to formal institutions and mechanisms, such as police and health services.
-Less than 10 per cent of those women seeking help for experience of violence sought help by appealing to the police.
+Less than 10% of those women seeking help for experience of violence sought help by appealing to the police.

 Violence against women is now recognised to be a serious and widespread problem in Australia, with enormous individual and community impacts and social costs.
 To find out more about gender-based violence in an Australian context, visit Our Watch.